RichardKnight88/trust-pisits/README.md

 ## Key Learnings

-I think trying to implement a more formal heirarchy to the group may have been useful.
+I think trying to implement a more formal hierarchy to the group may have been useful.
 Ensuring the Trello board was being used to assign tasks could have avoided scope creep.

 We wanted to ensure our seed files populated enough Gods to make the site appear more complete.
 In practice this left some Gods with very little information to display.